 Online and Distance Learning

-Beginning in Spring 2016, sparqs has been exploring the engagement of online and distance learning (ODL) students in shaping the quality of their learning experiences.
+Since Spring 2016, sparqs has been exploring the engagement of online and distance learning (ODL) students in shaping the quality of their learning experiences.
 With ODL students often studying some distance from their university's main campus through online and blended means, traditional mechanisms of feedback, representation and engagement may not be appropriate.

 This is coupled with the fact that, due to the flexibility offered by ODL delivery, students on such courses are frequently also mature or international students who often part-time or at postgraduate levels.
 The demand and capacity of such students to engage in quality can substantially differ from those students, sometimes even on the same course, who study at the same campus as their teaching staff.